belatijagad/bambangshop/README.md

 **DashMap or Singleton pattern?** -- DashMap handles concurrency internally, so unless there are specific requirements that make Singleton need to be used, then using DashMap is preferable in Rust.

 #### Reflection Publisher-2
+**Why Service and Repository needs to be separated from Model?** -- the separation improves the code's maintainability, scalibility, testability, and it follows the fundamental design principles like SRP, SoC, and DRY.
+The separation allows cleaner code organization, easier maintenance, and better support for evolving requirements in complex software systems.

+**What happen if only Model is used?** -- if only model is used, the complexity of each Model (eg: Program, Subscriber, Notification) will increase significantly, the maintainability and modularity will be reduced.
+Each model will be burdened with mix of domain logic and data access concerns, leading to tangled codes and difficulty in extending or modifying the system.

+**How will Postman help?** -- Postman will help testing out the API endpoints that have been made.
+It makes the endpoint calling easier so I could see whether my program works as intended or not.
+The feature I like the most about Postman is the ability to save endpoints as groups so it will be easy to test it, or even automate the endpoint testing.

 #### Reflection Publisher-3